sophiayoo1/p4-projects/SmartCookie/README.md

 ## Contents

-* `p4src/` includes the Switch Agent program that calculates SYN cookie using HalfSipHash.
+* `p4src/` includes the Switch Agent program that calculates SYN cookies using HalfSipHash.
 	* `p4src/benchmark/` contains variants of the Switch Agent, for benchmarking max hashing rate using different hash functions (AES or CRC).
-* `ebpf/` includes the Server Agent programs that process cookie-verified new connection handshake and false positive packets.
+* `ebpf/` includes the Server Agent ingress and egress programs that process cookie-verified new connections (including the server-side handshake setup) and any false positive packets.
-	* `ebpf/benchmark/` contains a XDP-based SYN cookie generator, for benchmarking max hashing rate of a server-only solution.
+	* `ebpf/benchmark/` contains an XDP-based SYN cookie generator, for benchmarking max hashing rate of a server-only solution.

 ## Usage

 ### Loading the Server Agent

-Prerequisite: please use kernel 5.10 or newer and install the entire `bcc` toolkit.
+Prerequisite: please use Linux kernel 5.10 or newer and install the entire `bcc` toolkit.
 (For Ubuntu, you may run `sudo apt-get install bpfcc-tools python3-bpfcc linux-headers-$(uname -r)`)

 Use the provided python scripts to compile and load the eBPF programs to the interface connected to the programmable switch: